Addressing Gradient Misalignment in Data-Augmented Training for Robust Speech Deepfake Detection: Methodology

 \subsection{The proposed training framework}

-Figure \ref{fig:main_arch} illustrates our proposed DAPA training framework with gradient alignment.
-Let $x$ denote a original input speech sample and the augmented counterpart $\tilde{x}$ generated through an input-level data augmentation method.
+Figure \ref{fig:main_arch} illustrates our proposed DPDA training framework with gradient alignment.
+Let $x$ denote the original input sample and the augmented counterpart $\tilde{x}$ generated through an input-level data augmentation method.
 Both inputs are formed as a mini-batch and passed through a shared SDD model $f(\theta)$ with parameters $\theta$ to compute the loss $\mathcal{L}$.
 In conventional training, the gradients from both inputs are aggregated directly as $\mathbf{g}=\nabla_{\theta}\mathcal{L}([x,\tilde{x}])$.
 However, although $x$ and $\tilde{x}$ come from the same utterance, their gradients may differ, and direct aggregation can introduce conflicts that hinder optimization.

 To investigate this, we compare the training losses $\mathcal{L}(x)$ and $\mathcal{L}(\tilde{x})$ alongside the gradient magnitudes computed from each input path.
-As shown in Figure \ref{fig:loss_grad_plot}, there is a clear pattern that the training loss of the augmented input path is higher than the original one, hence lead to a larger gradient norms of augmented input compared to the orignal one.
+As shown in Figure \ref{fig:loss_grad_plot}, there is a clear pattern that the training loss of the augmented input path is higher than the original one, hence leads to a larger gradient norms of the augmented input compared to the original one.
 This imbalance can cause the model updates to be dominated by the augmented input.
 As a result, this dominance may bias the model toward learning augmentation-specific patterns, rather than focusing on spoof-related cues.
 The issue can become worse when the gradients from $x$ and $\tilde{x}$ point in different directions, which can introduce conflicts during optimization.

 To further investigate the source of gradient conflicts between original and augmented inputs, we visualize the local loss surfaces of the model for both inputs at an intermediate point during training.
 Following the method introduced by \cite{visualloss}, we approximate the loss landscape around the model parameters by perturbing them along two randomly sampled, orthogonal directions in parameter space.
 The directions are normalized and scaled, and the loss is evaluated on a grid around the current parameter point, forming a 2D surface plot.
 This approach provides an interpretable visualization of the local geometry of the loss landscape.